 In addition to basic cataloguing, faunal material has been identified to genus and species to the extent possible through comparison with known skeletal remains held by a variety of sources, including Dr. David Yesner of the Department of Anthropology, University of Alaska - Anchorage, the Yukon Heritage Branch, standard published skeletal guides, and consultations with colleagues.
 Vance Hutchinson, a biological anthropologist in Whitehorse, has also undertaken microscopic examination of the faunal material with a view identifying cutmarks or other signs of cultural modification.
-An Electronic Appendix provides a photographic catalogue of collected fauna and work is underway on a publication summarizing the cumulative results of our joint analyses.
+Laurianne Bougeon began her own analysis of the entire fauna collection in 2012 and hopes to complete this in 2013.
+An Electronic and Print Appendix provides a photographic catalogue of collected fauna.

 Detailed distributional analysis of several representative units has been undertaken, while more limited distributional analysis of recovered artifacts has been undertaken across the site, based on recovered level, raw material, and artifact type.
 A first draft of an ARCVIEW GIS representation of the artifact and faunal distribution at the Little John site was begun in 2010 and is continuing under Michael Grooms.
 A detailed analysis of Obsidian Sources in the Little John collection through 2006 was undertaken by Natalia Slobodin and Jeff Speakman and presented in our 2007 report (Easton 2007a); additional analysis of subsequently collected obsidian has been undertaken by Jeff Raisic and will be summarized in an upcoming publication.
-The general trends identified in our 2007 report are sustained.
+The general trends identified in our 2007 report are sustained; i.e. c.
+90% of obsidian at Little John comes from the Wiki Peak source.